alanng10/class-lang/Docue/Article/Single/a.md

 The TypeName can be either IntTypeName or StructTypeName.
 The Value can be either IntValue, IntHexValue, IntSignValue or IntHexSignValue.

+Struct vars types, glob vars types and local vars are declared with Var node.
+Var node syntax starts with "var" index word, followed by TypeName, followed by VarName.

 Struct vars, glob vars and local vars that are arrays, are 1 dimensional arrays.

 Calculate memory index with 64 bits int type operate lang elements is enough element to